 Hardness refers to how easy it is to scratch one mineral with another.
 Toughness also known as tenacity refers to how a mineral reacts to breaking, chipping, cracking or pressure.

 For gemstones to remain in pristine condition they must be well looked after.
 Chrysocolla and malachite are widely used in jewellery yet are soft and fragile.

 Many gemstones including amethyst, citrine, topaz, fluorite and turquoise will fade or change colour if exposed to sunlight.

 The colour of opal is said to shine brighter in sunlight but heat will cause the stone to dehydrate.
 A dehydrated opal will crack.

 Although many gemstones can tolerate heat, some may crack internally or externally if exposed to a sudden change in temperature.

-Despite its popularity the mineral turquoise is particularly fragile.
+Despite its popularity turquoise is particularly fragile.
 It's sensitive to heat so is prone to cracking and changing colour.
 Contact with perfumes, hairspray and cosmetics can also cause damage if not removed.

 Whilst it's fine to clean some gemstones in warm soapy water, others should not be allowed to get wet.
-Malachite is one example because it's an ore of copper.
-Turquoise and pyrite must also not be allowed to get wet.
-Lapis lazuli doesn't react well to water because it's included with pyrite.
+Malachite, turquoise and lapis lazuli do not react well to water.

 Silver jewellery can be cleaned in an ultrasonic cleaner but many gemstones will crack if cleaned in this way.